lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

   run: 'mico-config --libs' and replace the CORBALIBS with the output from the mico-config run.
 This should be handled by 'configure' but it isn't.

+- to run the testsuite you need to have "./" in your $PATH variable.
+  In general this is considered in Linux a security threat, so make sure you have the "./" LAST in your path, after the normal binary directories which should be first.

+Last updated 2006-09-06